lstalmir/VulkanProfiler/README.md

 On Linux (Debian-based systems), install libvulkan-dev and glslang-tools packages.

 ## Usage
-To enable the layer add `"VK_LAYER_PROFILER"` to the layer list in VkInstanceCreateInfo or to the VK_INSTANCE_LAYERS environment variable.
+To enable the layer add `"VK_LAYER_profiler"` to the layer list in VkInstanceCreateInfo or to the VK_INSTANCE_LAYERS environment variable.
 The later method allows to profile applications without the need to modify the source code and is recommended for manual analysis.

 ### Configuration
 The layer can be configured to handle more specific use cases.
 The following table describes the options available to the user.